 Restaurants

-Restaurants track raw ingredients rather than finished products.
-POS systems with recipe management deduct ingredients automatically whenever a menu item is sold.
+POS systems with recipe management automatically deduct ingredients whenever menu items are sold.

 Service Businesses